What are the stations of the cross?

 Many will say they’re a Catholic tradition during Lent.

-Christians walk along a fixed path commemorating Jesus carrying the cross along the Via Dolorosa to Gethsemene.
+Christians walk along a fixed path commemorating Jesus carrying the cross along the Via Dolorosa to Gethsemane.

 The stations commemorate specific moments in the story.
 “Pilgrims” travel from station to station to pray specific prayers.

-Generally associated with the Catholic church–every Catholic church I’ve visited displays them–the stations of the cross also can inform a Protestant’s reflection during Holy Week.
+Every Catholic church I’ve visited displays them.
+But the stations of the cross can also inform a Protestant’s reflection during Holy Week.

 As always, it depends.